domaindrivendev/Swashbuckle.WebApi/README.md

     SwaggerSpecConfig.Customize(c =>
         {
+            c.IgnoreObsoleteActions = true;
             c.GroupDeclarationsBy(GetRootResource);
             c.PostFilter<AddStandardResponseMessages>();
             c.PostFilter<AddAuthorizationResponseMessages>();
             c.MapType<MySerializableType>(new ModelSpec { Type = "string" });
         });

+#### IgnoreObsoleteActions ####

+Set this option if you'd like to exclude any WebApi actions decorated with the System.ObsoleteAttribute from your swagger spec and UI

 #### GroupDeclarationsBy ####

 This option accepts a lambda as a strategy for grouping api's into ApiDeclarations.
 The default implementation groups by controller name.